 Total measured antioxidant strength (ORAC value) of watermelon is 142 µmol TE/100 g.

 Although watermelons can be grown in all the seasons under tropical environments, they are at their best during summer months.
 In the markets, try to buy organically grown melons since they are richer in taste and nutrients.

-Oftentimes, it is difficult to judge ripeness and taste without checking a wedge section of the melon.
-Look for one that is heavy for its size featuring rind that is relatively smooth, neither overly shiny nor overly dull, without any cuts or bruises on its surface which might have occurred during transportation.
+Oftentimes, it is hard to judge ripeness and taste without checking a wedge section of the melon.
+Look for one that is heavy for its size, featuring rind that is relatively smooth, neither overly shiny nor overly dull, without any cuts or bruises on its surface that might have occurred during transportation.

 Once at home, place the fruit in cool, well-ventilated place.
-The cut sections, however, should be kept inside the refrigerator.
+The cut sections, however, should be kept in the refrigerator.

 Wash the whole melon in cold running water; one can also otherwise wash it with wet cloth to remove any surface dirt and insecticide/fungicide residues.

 Photo courtesy: Francisco

 Depending upon the size that you desire, watermelon can be sliced, cubed, or scooped into balls.